circle-info

 Focus on new code

-With Clean as You Code, your focus is always on New code (code that has been added or changed according to your new code definition) and making sure the code you write today is clean and safe.
+By focusing on Defining New Code (code that has been added or changed according to your new code definition), you can make sure the code you write today is maintainable and secure.

-The New code definition can be set at different levels (global, project, and, starting in Developer Edition, at the branch level).
+The Defining New Code definition can be set at different levels (global, project, and, starting in Developer Editionarrow-up-right, at the branch level).
 Depending on the level at which your new code definition is set, you can change the starting point to fit your situation.

 Personal responsibility

-With Clean as You Code, you aren't responsible for anyone else's code.
-You own the quality and security of the new code you are working on today.
+By focusing on new code, you aren’t responsible for anyone else’s code.
+You own the quality and security of the code you are working on today.
 If you add new issues, SonarQube automatically assigns them to you so you can maintain the quality of your code.

 For more information on issues and how they are assigned, check out the Issues page.